Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_president_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_president_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_president_bonushealth_ - Default: 100 - Extra health gained by the detective.\
-_randomat_president_announce_ - Defualt: 1 - Whether to announce when the president dies
+_randomat_president_announce_ - Default: 1 - Whether to announce when the president dies

 ## Ghostly Apparition
 Dead players become ghosts who leave a trail of smoke as they drift through the world